emilwalsted/respmech/README.md

 A detailed description of the output variables and how they are calculated is available here: [Output variable description (TODO)](http://TODO).

 ### Diagnostic plots
-A number of diagnostic plots allows you to inspect the basis of the calculations.
-In your recordings there might be breaths that you wish to exclude from analysis (e.g. IC manoeuvres or coughs).
+A number of diagnostic plots allows you to interrogate the basis of the calculations.
+Your recordings might include breaths that you wish to exclude from analysis (e.g. IC manoeuvres or coughs).
 The diagnostic plots are saved in the output folder, in the _'plots'_ subfolder.
 The following plots are available for each input file:

 * Raw data plot of Flow, Volume, Pes, Pga, and Pdi.
 * Trimmed data plot of the above